NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

  #. **ERROR: Configuration file** erroneous/path/to/config/file **not found**
       * Check that the path entered for the **--config** command line option points to a readable configuration file.
  #. **KeyError**: 'erroneous_scheme_name' when using the **--static** and **--suites** options
-      * This error indicates that a scheme within the supplied SDFs does not match any scheme names found in the SCHEME_FILES variable of the supplied configuration file that lists scheme source files.
-Double check that the scheme’s source file is included in the SCHEME_FILES list and that the scheme name that causes the error is spelled correctly in the supplied SDFs and matches what is in the source file (minus any *_init, *_run, *_finalize suffixes).
+      * This error indicates that a scheme within the supplied :term:`SDF`\s does not match any scheme names found in the SCHEME_FILES variable of the supplied configuration file that lists scheme source files.
+Double check that the scheme’s source file is included in the SCHEME_FILES list and that the scheme name that causes the error is spelled correctly in the supplied :term:`SDF`\s and matches what is in the source file (minus any *_init, *_run, *_finalize suffixes).
  #. **CRITICAL: Suite definition file** erroneous/path/to/SDF.xml **not found**.

     **Exception: Parsing suite definition file** erroneous/path/to/SDF.xml **failed**.
-      * Check that the path **SUITES_DIR** in the CCPP prebuild config and the names entered for the **--suites** command line option are correct.
+      * Check that the path **SUITES_DIR** in the :term:`CCPP` prebuild config and the names entered for the **--suites** command line option are correct.
  #. **ERROR: Scheme file** path/to/offending/scheme/source/file **belongs to multiple physics sets**: set1, set2

     **Exception: Call to check_unique_pset_per_scheme failed**.